kiarashgl/ParkingSystem/README.md

-# ParkingSystem
+# Parking Capacity Counter System
-A parking entrance system, using Arduino
+A parking entrance recognizer system, using Arduino and infrared sensors

+This project runs on an Arduino and needs some electronic devices, such as infrared sensors, and LCD display.